BL4ZE-DEV/BL4ZE-DEV/README.md

 - 💞️ I’m looking to collaborate with anyone on anything
 - 📫 How to reach me : you can reach me via my email ayedunsultan1@gmail.com
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: Working hard to being the best developer/programmer in the world 🥲
+- ⚡ Fun fact: I love manhwas 🥲
 -
 <!---
 BL4ZE-DEV/BL4ZE-DEV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.